Give it a spritz

 This may be a lot to take in, but you can discuss this in more detail with your dermatologist.
 For more information, talk to your dermatologist or visit the iPLEDGE® Program site.

-You may feel defined by your persistent severe (nodular) acne.
+You may feel like your persistent severe (nodular) acne is all that people see.
 But you could have a chance to reveal the real you.
-With the downloadable journal, you can keep track of your experience with severe (nodular) acne and get tips from dermatologists who have treated patients like you.
+With the downloadable journal, you can keep track of your experience with persistent severe (nodular) acne and get tips from dermatologists who have treated patients like you.

 If you’re ready to talk to your dermatologist about the iPLEDGE® Program, it’s a good idea to be prepared for your appointment.
 Download this customizable iPLEDGE® Program tip sheet to help you get ready for your discussion about the iPLEDGE® Program.
 If you still have questions about ABSORICA LD, visit our common questions section to help clear up any concerns.